- What are specialist astrophotography DSLRs?

 - Viewfinder: The ability to enable the viewfinder virtual horizon in M* manual mode and keep it lit in red.
 This will help to level the camera in the dark when you don’t want to degrade your night vision by using the virtual horizon on the rear LCD screen

-There were however some potential downsides to the camera, in that because it was optimized for shooting the night sky the D810A gave poor color rendition for normal photography – manifested as red tinge on regular images.
+There were however some potential downsides to the camera, in that because it was optimized for shooting the night sky the D810A gave poor color rendition for normal photography – manifested as a red tinge on regular images.

 See the profile of the Nikon D810A on Nikon’s site for the full details of the camera.